nikhleshtaneja07/SQL-Data-Analysis-AEMR-Case-Study/README.md

 B) Energy Losses and Market Reliability

-Notes: The Data Analysis has been done using python (pandas).
-Anaconda Navigator - Jupyter Notebook is required to load "capstone2_nikhlesh.ipynb" file.
+Notes: The Data Analysis has been done using SQL.
+Anaconda Navigator - Jupyter Notebook is required to load "AEMO_SQL_Case_Study_For_Students_080123.ipynb" file.

 Thank You